danpawlik/kibana-backup-simple/README.md

 * `--file` - file that will be converted or restored
 * `--backup-dir` - backup location
 * `--extension` - backup extension.
 Available `yml` or `yaml` or `json`.
 Defaults to `json`
+* `--resolve-conflicts` - removes references if it get an exception on restoring the backup object.
+Defaults to `true`.
+* `--insecure` - do not verify SSL CA authority

 *Note:* To use the default space you should not set `--space-id` parameter.
 Setting it to the default space id: `default` does not work.